zulip/zulip-gci/tasks/webhook-integrations.md

 * Play around with the integration to figure out all the different types of messages you can generate in Slack, and take screenshots showing them (it's fine if multiple of these are in the same screenshot).
-Make a brief note about any messages you think are possible, but which you are unable to generate (e.g. because they are only available to paying customers).
+Make a brief note in a file called `notes.md` (.md is the extension used by markdown format.
+It can be edited in any text editor e.g. notepad) about any messages you think are possible, but which you are unable to generate (e.g. because they are only available to paying customers).
 Add the screenshots and notes in a new folder `webhook-integrations/<integration>` in the zulip/zulip-gci respository, where `<integration>` is replaced by *integration* in lowercase.

 * Add a commit with the screenshots and notes, and submit a pull request to the zulip/zulip-gci repository.
 Both the commit message and the title of the pull